Porin Lyseo

 Porin Lyseo (Pori Lyceum) is a school in Pori, Finland, consisting of the upper part of primary school and gymnasium.
 The school was founded in 1879 as the successor of 1640 established Pori Trivial School.
 The main building was originally constructed 1857 by the design of architect Georg Theodor von Chiewitz.
 It was expanded in 1895, the wing with art classes and gym was built 1995.
+The school also contains an English medium where lessons are taught in both Finnish and English.